leo42/dolosHomelab/README.md

 ## Contributing

 Improvements and suggestions are welcome!
 Please ensure:
-- Scripts work on common Linux distributions
+- Configuration follows Dolos best practices
 - Documentation is updated
 - Changes are tested

 ## Changelog

-### Version 1.0.0
+### Version 2.0.0
-- Initial release
+- Complete rework to use Dolos instead of Cardano node
-- Support for mainnet and preprod nodes
+- Removed all scripts, using Docker Compose directly
-- Automatic genesis file download
+- Added Mithril snapshot bootstrap support
-- Management scripts
+- Updated configuration to use TOML files
-- Health checks and monitoring
+- Simplified setup process